zacksiegfried/methylspan/README.md

 ## NCI GDC Data Portal Tools

-### Accessing methylation data
+### Accessing methylation data (No permanent download method)

 A complete methylation beta array containing CpG information for all patients of a specified cancer primary site can be created using the MethylDataFetch.getMethylBetaArrays function

 The following will return a pandas dataframe for all patients with Thymus as primary cancer site.
-The first column 'cpg' contains Ilumina CpG index followed by columns named after patient 'file_uuid' containing methylation beta values
+The first column 'cpg' contains Ilumina CpG index followed by columns named the unique patient 'file_uuid' containing methylation beta values

 ```
 import sys